PeterWoods02/rest-api/cdk/README.md

 + isCaptain - boolean

 ### App API endpoints.

-[ Provide a bullet-point list of the app's endpoints (excluding the Auth API) you have successfully implemented. ] e.g.

 + POST /teams - Create a new team
 + GET /teams - Get a list of all teams
 + GET /teams/{teamId} - Get a specific team by teamId